nikitasius/GnuPG/README.md

-# GnuPG with large RSA keys
+# GnuPG (2.0.29) with large RSA keys (up to 32768)

-#There is a BUG, im testing with modified libgcrypt.

-##WARNING
-###Before installation you **must** export **ALL** your pub/sec keys from current keyring and delete keyring! *CHECKING*
-Explanation you can find in Errors section.
+## WARNING
+## USE MODIFIED GNUPG AT YOUR OWN RISK.
+SOFTWARE MAY CAUSE DATA LOSS, SYSTEM CRASHES, AND RED EYES.
+### Large keys, created in modified GnuPG with modified libgcrypt CANNOT be read by vanilla versions!
+It mean, that if you have another PGP stuff in your PC which work work with keys, you should to export keys OR create another keyring for vanilla versions.

 ## Description
-GnuPG with large RSA keys (up to 32768 bytes).
+GnuPG with large RSA keys support (up to 32768 bytes).

 This version based on GnuPG version [2.0.29](https://gnupg.org/ftp/gcrypt/gnupg/gnupg-2.0.29.tar.bz2), which can be downloaded from official https://gnupg.org website.

 ## Preparation
+###Debian
 You need enought entropy.
-Check your current entropy level you can via `cat /proc/sys/kernel/random/entropy_avail`.
+You can check your current entropy level via `cat /proc/sys/kernel/random/entropy_avail`.

-Your maximum level of entropy here: `cat /proc/sys/kernel/random/poolsize`.
+Your maximum entropy level here: `cat /proc/sys/kernel/random/poolsize`.
 For last linux distro we have `4096` as poolsize value.
-You in case when you limited with 4096 you should have 3000+ entropy.
-During all tests my laptop had 3100-3200 entropy.
+For better keys generation you should have 3000+.

 To increase your entropy level you can install `rng-tools` and `haveged`.

 `rng-tools` - there is many guides how to tune it.
-After installing it will boost well your entropy level.
-Same time if your PC support TPM and you have hardware random generators, you can tune `rng-tools` to use it.
+Being once installed it will boost well your entropy level.
+Same time if your PC support TPM and you have *hardware random generators*, you can tune `rng-tools` to use them.
 In another case it will use `rdrand` CPU flag (if your CPU have it) to boost entropy level.

 `haveged` - i don't have TPM module in my laptop, so i use `haveged` to boost my entropy level with `rng-tools` same time. `haveged` run with default param `1024`.
-Without `haveged` i have 1600-2000 entropy, so i've set up `3072` for `haveged` service to have at least 3100 of entropy.
-Each time when you configure `haveged` check CPU consumption, because it's a software generator and if you don't have entropy as is, it will consume a lot of CPU time.
+Without `haveged` (but with `rng-tools`) i had 1600-2000 entropy, so i've increased from `1024` to `3072` for `haveged` service to have at least 3100 of entropy.
+Each time when you configure `haveged` **check CPU consumption**, because it's a software generator and if you don't have entropy as is, it will consume a lot of CPU time.
 In my case with i5-5200U and `3072` for `haveged` all cores have 3%-7% in idle time on `4.3.0-0.bpo.1-amd64 #1 SMP Debian 4.3.3-7~bpo8+1 (2016-01-19) x86_64 GNU/Linux`.

 ## Configuration
 ### Debian